Editorial Policy

 Council for Insurance Ombudsmen (CIO) annual reports

-Three years of reports covering FY 2022-23 through FY 2024-25.
-We parse complaint volumes per insurer, award and recommendation outcomes, average disposal timelines, and complaint category breakdowns.
+We parse multiple years of reports covering complaint volumes per insurer, award and recommendation outcomes, average disposal timelines, and complaint category breakdowns.
 This data lets us compare how different insurers handle policyholder disputes at the Ombudsman level.

 National Consumer Disputes Redressal Commission (NCDRC) case records

-We have compiled 203 life insurance cases with structured data on outcomes, rejection reasons cited by insurers, compensation amounts awarded, and case timelines.
+We have compiled nearly 1,000 life insurance cases with structured data on outcomes, rejection reasons cited by insurers, compensation amounts awarded, and case timelines.
 This gives readers a factual picture of how consumer courts rule on insurance disputes and what grounds insurers most commonly use to deny claims.

 We use household financial savings composition data and the life insurance fund as a share of total financial assets, covering a 41-year trend from the early 1980s to the present.
 This places term insurance within the broader context of how Indian households allocate savings.